VeeShostak/CppWarmup/ReadMe.md

 Task 1:

 You wish to identify critical values of g leading to oscillating and chaotic behavior.
 Using the values in the linked page, play with different values of g to see when it starts oscillating.
 Repeat for chaotic behavior.
 Write your answers in comments.

+---

+<a name="A-9"></a>
+### A-9-SunsetTime.cpp

+*TASKS*

+Task 0:

+Write a program that outputs "Good morning (name).", "Good afternoon (name).", or "Good evening (name)." depending on whether the current time is midnight-noon, noon-sunset, or sunset-midnight respectively.

+Your program should first prompt the user for the sunset time with the following prompts:

+    Enter the hours part of today's sunset time (1-12):
+    Enter the minutes part of today's sunset time (0-59):

+Make sure that your program does error checking and re-prompts the user if needed.
+You will also need to retrieve the current time (24 hour format).
+A standard platform-independent way to do this is through the ctime library.

+In your program, you should also state the test cases you tried, and why you picked those.
+Write these in brief comments.

+Task 1:

+Modify the above program as follows:

+1. Output a sentence saying "It will be dark in <num> hours and <num> minutes.".
+Your program should handle all current times.
+So, if its after sunset, you should print the time until the following day's sunset.

+2. Add a prompt asking "How many minutes from now do you expect to be home?", and output a sentence saying "When you get home, it will be {dark,light}".
+You may assume that the following sunrise has not yet happened.